 The development of language and storytelling increased social cohesion that could now be passed on to other generations through oral tradition.
 Tribal loyalties gained continuity, and rituals were celebrated to strengthen emotional attachments to the group's cultural values.
 As population increased with successful agriculture, tribes with a common language interacted in cities and were often united by a social hierarchy headed by kings and priests.
 The lessons of Atlantean destruction, though attempts were made to pass them on through the Egyptians and Greeks, are controversial and mostly lost.

 The earliest cities were built in the fertile crescent from Jericho to Catal Huyuk in Anatolia and especially along the Tigris and Euphrates rivers in Sumer.
 Here and concurrently in Egypt along the Nile developed the first great civilizations.
 Agriculture was enhanced with the use of metal, pottery, and the wheel.
 Writing promoted economic and political development in business, trade, law, government, education, and literature.
-Sumerian religion was important; priests gained power and wealth, while women were exploited as temple prostitutes.
+Sumerian religion was important; priests gained power and wealth while women were exploited as temple prostitutes.
 Men dominated as kings and governors although women could hold important positions in the temples.
 The three classes distinguished in the laws of Sumerian society were the nobles (government administrators, army officers, and priests), the workers in farming and crafts, and the slaves who could earn their freedom.
 The development of written codes of criminal law and civil contracts were outstanding ethical developments for justice.

 Governments were organized by city, and conflicts between cities and neighboring cultures led to the organized violence of war that eventually destroyed Sumerian civilization.
-The earliest historical Sumerian king, Mebaragesi of Kish, attacked and plundered Elam.
-The epic hero Gilgamesh first became famous as a king who successfully defended Uruk against an attack by Kish.
+The earliest historical Sumerian King, Mebaragesi of Kish, attacked and plundered Elam.
+The epic hero Gilgamesh first became famous as a King who successfully defended Uruk against an attack by Kish.
 According to the poem his using his office for the primitive sexual exploitation of women was stopped by the other hero Enkidu.
-The Uruk dynasty was overthrown by Ur's first king Mesannepadda.
+The Uruk dynasty was overthrown by Ur's first King Mesannepadda.
 Ur's Lagash king Ur-Nanshe was constructive, and Ur experienced a century of great wealth.
 However, his grandson Eannatum fought and won wars with neighbors while killing many.
 Eannatum's nephew Entemena won back a disputed canal from Umma, made a treaty with united Uruk and Ur, and reigned so well that he was worshiped for a millennium, as people of Umma were allowed civil liberties in Lagash.

 The corruption of greedy priests was reformed by Urukagina, who reduced taxes and stopped religious extortion.
-Unfortunately his Lagash was invaded by the army of Umma governor Lugalzagesi, who conquered most of Sumer and ruled with fifty governors.
+Unfortunately his Lagash was invaded by the army of Umma Governor Lugalzagesi, who conquered most of Sumer and ruled with fifty governors.
 Nonetheless he was defeated and captured by Sargon, who built the new capital of Agade and installed Akkadian governors.
 The Semitic Akkadian replaced Sumerian as the official language.
 Sargon expanded his empire by conquest of Elam, Mari, and Ebla.
 The reigns of Sargon, Rimush, Manishtusu, and Naram-Sin from 2390 to 2274 BC were filled with wars for copper, tin, silver, timber, stone, and slaves.
-Naram-Sin was criticized for bringing on the destruction of Agade by the Guti, because he devastated the temple of Nippur.
+Naram-Sin was criticized for bringing on the destruction of Agade by the Guti because he devastated the temple of Nippur.

-The Guti ruled Mesopotamia for a century, during which Lagash governor Gudea was known for building temples and purifying the city.
+The Guti ruled Mesopotamia for a century, during which Lagash’s Governor Gudea was known for building temples and purifying the city.
 In 2176 BC Uruk overthrew the Guti, but seven years later they were replaced by the third dynasty of Ur that lasted a century.
 Ur-Nammu rid the land of robbers and established written law codes based on equity and truth.
 His building projects were continued by his son Shulgi, who also campaigned militarily in the north and used diplomacy by marrying his daughters to governors in the east.
-His Sumerian government reached its height of power, even subduing the influence of the temples and private wealth, as the state took over land and businesses.
+His Sumerian government reached its height of power, even subduing the influence of the temples and private wealth as the state took over land and businesses.
 Sumerian literature celebrated anthropomorphic gods and goddesses and the divine gifts of civilization.
-However, in the 21st century BC the empire of Ur broke up, as power shifted in the next century to cities such as Isin, Larsa, Eshnunna, Mari, Assur, and Babylon.
+However, in the 21st century BC the empire of Ur broke up as power shifted in the next century to cities such as Isin, Larsa, Eshnunna, Mari, Assur, and Babylon.

 Hammurabi made Babylon the capital of a large empire by armed conquest, and he promulgated a strict law code with much capital punishment and retaliatory mutilation.
 The three Babylonian classes were the free awelu, the commoners dependent on the state, and slaves.
 Babylonians adopted most of the Sumerian religion and culture but added the powerful war god Marduk.
 After the death of Hammurabi, rebellion and wars soon reduced the Babylonian empire.
 Ammisaduqa reformed economic oppression by canceling debts and back taxes and by punishing officials and creditors who disobeyed.
 After the Hittites invaded Babylon and left, the Kassites took control and ruled fairly peacefully there for about four centuries, preserving Akkadian literature.
 Wars and power struggles still occurred in the region with the Assyrians, Mitanni, Hurrians, Hittites, and Egyptians.
 Babylonian literature emphasized creation stories, conflicts between deities, and the triumph of the new god Marduk.
 Ishtar (representing the planet Venus) stood for feminine qualities of love and friendship, and some poets expressed the value of justice and of returning kindness even to enemies.

 Egyptian civilization probably learned the use of seals and writing from the Sumerians.
 Being more isolated, their wars with the Asiatics in the east, Libyans to the west, and Nubians in the south were infrequent and less threatening.
-The first historical king in Egypt was about 3100 BC, as people prospered around the fertile Nile.
+The first historical King in Egypt was about 3100 BC, as people prospered around the fertile Nile.
 When the north and south were united under one king, a powerful empire arose and continued for many centuries.
-As early as the 27th century BC the kings demonstrated their power by exploiting thousands of laborers in constructing the great pyramids, the largest buildings on earth.
+As early as the 27th century BC the kings demonstrated their power by exploiting thousands of laborers in constructing the great pyramids, the largest buildings on Earth.
 These immense projects could not be sustained though, and later kings reduced their ambitions to more modest building.
 Egyptian religion was obsessed with the life after death, though this did give people an incentive to be just.
 Pepi II ruled Egypt for more than ninety years.
 Tomb inscriptions indicate the ethical values of honesty, justice, and caring for others.
 Nefer-rohu described the turmoil and violence of civil war.
 Instructions for Merikare advise him on the principles for ruling wisely and warn him that he will be judged after death.

-The Old Kingdom period degenerated into violent strife, turmoil, and revolution until the Theban king Mentuhotep II re-united Egyptians about 2040 BC, founding the Middle Kingdom era.
+The Old Kingdom period degenerated into violent strife, turmoil, and revolution until the Theban King Mentuhotep II re-united Egyptians about 2040 BC, founding the Middle Kingdom era.
 Sesostris III centralized power but allowed a middle class to develop.
 Again Egypt exploited its Nubian, Libyan, and Syrian neighbors for building materials, and Asiatic nomads were forced out of the eastern Delta.
 Egypt was stable for about three centuries before the Bedouin shepherds with improved weapons took over Memphis and ruled most of Egypt for a century, a conquest resented by Egyptians for turning their society upside down.

 In the 16th century BC the Hyksos rulers were expelled, as Ahmose established the 18th dynasty and the New Kingdom, which expanded the Egyptian empire.
-Pyramids were no longer built, as temples were separated from tombs, probably indicating more emphasis on life than on death, although the spiritual instructions in the Book of the Dead remained popular.
+Pyramids were no longer built as temples were separated from tombs, probably indicating more emphasis on life than on death, although the spiritual instructions in the Book of the Dead remained popular.
 The military leader Thutmose III conquered extensive territory in Asia as far as Kadesh in Syria and even crossed the Euphrates to defeat the Mitanni.
 Increased Egyptian wealth was based on imported slave labor.
 Egyptian society reflected a pyramid-like structure headed by the king or pharaoh, who ruled as a god over a militarized state governed by authoritarian administrators.
 Obedience was the rule unless bribery could corrupt.
 The needs of the people seem to have been met by their labor, but education was only for the elite.
-The failed religious revolution of Akhenaten did not seem to affect the ethics of the culture, as the empire continued though perhaps a little weaker; his successors eradicated his reforms.
+The failed religious revolution of Akhenaten did not seem to affect the ethics of the culture as the empire continued though perhaps a little weaker; his successors eradicated his reforms.
 Yet it can be argued that the weakening of empire was a benefit to humanity's freedom.
 The military leader Horemheb tried to instill discipline with harsh punishments.

-Although Ramses II fought boldly at Kadesh in 1300 BC, the Egyptian empire was beginning to shrink, as he had to accept co-existence with the Hittites in Syria.
+Although Ramses II fought boldly at Kadesh in 1300 BC, the Egyptian empire was beginning to shrink as he had to accept co-existence with the Hittites in Syria.
 Invasions by the mysterious Sea Peoples in the 12th century BC not only devastated the Hittite empire but also forced the Egyptians back to their traditional Nile kingdom.
 Egypt continued as a regional power for several centuries.
-In the 8th century BC Nubians led by Piankhi took over Egypt, and the Kushites ruled Egypt until they were conquered by Assyrian king Esarhaddon in 671 BC.
+In the 8th century BC Nubians led by Piankhi took over Egypt, and the Kushites ruled Egypt until they were conquered by the Assyrian King Esarhaddon in 671 BC.
 Egypt revived under Psamtik fifteen years later; they were defeated by Babylonians under Nebuchadressar in 605 BC, fought back under Amasis, and were taken into the Persian empire for two centuries by Cambyses in 525 BC.
 Alexander and his Macedonian army conquered Egypt in 332 BC.
-After his death in 323 BC, his general Ptolemy established a dynasty in Egypt that lasted until they were conquered by Julius Caesar and the Romans.
+After his death in 323 BC his General Ptolemy established a dynasty in Egypt that lasted until they were conquered by Julius Caesar and the Romans.

 Much ancient wisdom came from Egypt.
 The invisible God was called Amen.
 The wise counsel of Ptah-hotep for a king is from the 25th century BC.
 A dialog between a man contemplating suicide and his soul indicates their spiritual view of psychology.
 Imaginative tales include Sinuhe's adventures in Palestine, a shipwrecked sailor, a peasant pleasing a king with his eloquent appeals for justice, and fantastic magicians.
 The Egyptian Book of the Dead provided a guidebook and preparation for what happens to the soul after the body dies.
 Realizing that they would be held to justice must have encouraged ethical behavior.
 The wise counsel of Amenemope and the tale of two brothers influenced Jewish literature.